docker-archive/classicswarm/docs/scheduler/filter.md

 on the cluster and starts the container there.
 This approach has several practical applications:

 * Schedule based on specific host properties, for example,`storage=ssd` schedules containers on specific hardware.
-* Force containers to run in a given location, for example region=us-east`.
+* Force containers to run in a given location.
+For example: `region=us-east`.
-* Create logical cluster partitions by splitting a cluster into sub-clusters with different properties, for example `environment=production`.
+* Create logical cluster partitions by splitting a cluster into sub-clusters with different properties.
+For example: `environment=production`.

 #### Example node constraints

 To specify custom label for a node, pass a list of `--label` options at `docker` startup time.
 For instance, to start `node-1` with the